hantsy/jakartaee8-starter-boilerplate/docs/03run-wildfly-m.md

 standalone
 ```

-Execute the following command to start Wildfly Servers in **domain** mode.
+Execute the following command to start WildFly Servers in **domain** mode.

 ```bash
 # Linux